nathan-fiscaletti/coattail-go/README.md

 ### Actions

 Actions are used to perform tasks or operations on the host system.
-They can be executed from any number of callers.

-These callers include
+**Callers of an Action include**

   - Peering Coattail instances, either:
-  - Through the SDK provided by the hosting Coattail instance using a secure TCP connection
+      - Through the SDK provided by the hosting Coattail instance using a secure TCP connection, or:
       - Directly over a secure TCP connection without the aid of the SDK
-  - Through the Web UI, REST API or CLI (if applicable)
+  - And through the REST API or CLI (if applicable)

 **Attributes of an Action include**